StellarSand/privacy-settings/Privacy Settings/Twitter.md

 #### Direct messages
 - Allow message requests from: No one (Your followers will still be able to message you)
+- Allow audio and video calls from: People you follow (Only available in the app)
+- Enhanced call privacy: On (Only available in the app)
-- Send read receipts: Off
+- Show/send read receipts: Off

 #### Spaces
 - Allow followers to see which Spaces you're listening to: Off